England | Scotland | Wales | Northern Ireland | Ireland

 The Child Health Service Clinics are held by Doctors Jones, Davis, and Williamson.
 These are for children aged between 6 to 8 weeks, you will be contacted by the Practice to arrange this appointment.
 If you do not hear from the Practice by the time your child is 8 weeks old please telephone the surgery to arrange an appointment.
 Please contact Community Reception on 01244 348022 to confirm when the Open Access Clinic/Baby Clinics are running.

 You will receive a letter from the Health Authority or the Practice to inform you when your child needs to have their immunisations, please telephone the surgery to arrange an appointment.

 Immunisations can be booked in with the practice nurse for a 20 minute appointment in their normal surgeries.

 Our doctors and practice nurses provide contraceptive services by appointment.
 The surgery offers emergency contraception service within the hours of 08:00 to 18:00; if you require emergency contraception out of hours please contact your local pharmacy.

-The hub centre for sexual health in Chester is at the Fountains Health Centre Sexual Health Clinic.
+For comprehensive Sexual Health services, Virgin Care Hub, Chester - 0300 2470020 (Option 2), can be found at the Fountains Health Centre Sexual Health Clinic.
 They provide all aspects of sexual health screening, advice and treatment, condoms and contraception options.
-Please visit gosexualhealth.co.uk for more information and clinic times.
+Please visit www.thesexualhealthhub.co.uk for more information and clinic times.